Ōshio Heihachirō: Resistance

 Ōshio and his allies were forced to start the rebellion earlier than planned because a traitor informed the authorities.
 On February 19, 1837, Ōshio set fire to his house in Ōsaka as a signal for his followers to assemble.
 He ordered them to raid government offices and burn tax records, then break into the local rice warehouses and distribute their contents to the hungry.
 Although planned in detail, the uprising proved to be a fiasco.
 The insurgents were poorly trained, equipped, and led, and while the shogunate could only send a hastily raised militia to deal with them, the government troops had superior weapons, armor, and leadership.
 His followers defeated, Ōshio and his son fled on horseback into the mountains.
 Rather than submit to the bakufu's justice, the two men committed suicide by burning down their shelter while praying together inside.

 Effects

 One can conclude that this bold action was a failure.
 More than 3,000 houses burned and 30,000 to 40,000 koku rice were destroyed.
 The majority of his followers took their own lives and from the 29 insurgents who were captured, only five survived weeks of enforced starvation and brutal interrogation.
 The survivors were salted so their bodies could be crucified and put on display.
-Yet despite its failure, Ōshio's rebellion, and the mere fact that one of the bakufu's own officials was behind it, helped spur important debates about the necessity of Japan opening itself up to the world.
+Yet despite its failure, Ōshio's rebellion, and the mere fact that one of the bakufu's own officials was behind it, helped spur important debates about the justice of Tokugawa rule.